 - Choose the Right Spot

-First and foremost choose the correct spot for yourself, a place that is quite and has good lighting.
+First and foremost choose the correct spot for yourself, a place that is quiet and has good lighting.
 Try not to study on your bed as that is someplace your mind associates with sleep.
-A study desk is the best place to study.
-Even if your bed is the only place that is quite and has good lighting make sure that when you study you keep you sit upright and don’t slouch.
-It will help keep your mind active.
+A study desk is the best place to

 - Be Prepared with Everything Before you Start Studying